Twitter usage: Examples of impact

 On April 22, 2010, during the 2010 United Kingdom general election, several right-wing British newspapers including the Daily Telegraph, the Daily Express, and The Sun reported several news stories regarding the leader of the Liberal Democrats Nick Clegg, including political donations made to his private bank account.
 This was seen by users on Twitter as a personal attack on Clegg on the day that the second Prime Ministerial television debate was to take place after he performed well in the first.
 In response to the articles, Twitter users set up the hashtag "#nickcleggsfault", in which people made ironic comments claiming that Clegg was to blame for everything wrong in the world.
-A Daily Mail article claiming Clegg had made a Nazi slur was criticised for being based on an article that Clegg wrote in November 2002 in which, "he criticises attitudes to Germany which seem stuck in the 1950s — and fail to recognise how it has reinvented itself since", and made references to the Daily Mail's support for Adolf Hitler in the 1930s.
+A Daily Mail article claiming Clegg had made a Nazi slur was criticised for being based on an article that Clegg wrote in November 2002 in which, "he criticises attitudes to Germany which seem stuck in the 1950s—and fail to recognise how it has reinvented itself since", and made references to the Daily Mail's support for Adolf Hitler in the 1930s.
 By midday on 22 April, the "#nickcleggsfault" was the second-most tweeted hashtag on Twitter globally, second to Earth Day, and the most tweeted hashtag in the United Kingdom.

 Twitter was used during the Egyptian Revolution of 2011; it was used as a tool to disseminate information and coordinate participants in the uprising, although Twitter was blocked by Egyptian mobile phone operators for a period of time.
 After the Egyptian Revolution, the most important people, ministries and the president started to have account on Twitter and share information with people.
-In the other direction, the then newly created Arabic-language account of the US Department of State, @USAbilAraby, was used to provide American commentary directed toward Arabic speakers.
+In the other direction, the then newly created Arabic-language account of the U.S. Department of State, @USAbilAraby, was used to provide American commentary directed toward Arabic speakers.

 Since September 21, 2011, Twitter has had a way for politicians to advertise via the site, through "politically flavored" promoted tweets; they are marked with a purple icon.
 Candidates and political committees are also able to pay Twitter for Promoted Accounts and Promoted Trends.
-As of September 2011, “About 85 U.S. Senators use Twitter, and 360 members of the House of Representatives also have accounts.
+As of September 2011, "About 85 U.S. Senators use Twitter, and 360 members of the House of Representatives also have accounts.
 The vast majority of state governors—42 of 50—are on Twitter, too.
-And of course, all the current major presidential contenders are using the microblogging service.”
+And of course, all the current major presidential contenders are using the microblogging service."

 In the 2012 Presidential election after news agencies declared that Ohio had been won by Barack Obama giving him enough electoral votes to win, the first statement of his reaction was released on Twitter, "We're all in this together.
 That's how we campaigned, and that's who we are.
 Thank you. -bo" A second Tweet with a picture of Obama hugging his wife with the caption "four more years" at the time became the most re-tweeted tweet in Twitter history(Later surpassed), and the election became one of the most tweeted political events in history.